rayh/xcoder/README.md

 Xcoder assumes you are using XCode 4.6 on Mountain Lion and ruby 1.9.
 You may have some degree of success with lesser versions, but they are not intentionally supported.

-## Automation and CI

-This stuff is a work-in-progress and is subject to change.

-Xcoder provides a simple mechanism to help with automating builds and CI.
-First, define a Buildspec file in the root of your project with contents like this:

-	# Assumes identity is first in keychain
-	group :adhoc do

-	  # Which project/target/config, or workspace/scheme to use
-	  use :MyProject, :target => :MyTarget, :config => :Release

-	  # The mobile provision that should be used
-	  profile 'Provisioning/MyProject_AdHoc.mobileprovision'

-	  # Keychain is option, allows isolation of identities per-project without
-	  # poluting global keychain
-	  keychain 'Provisioning/build.keychain', 'build'

-	  deploy :testflight,
-	    :api_token => 'api token',
-	    :team_token => 'team token',
-	    :notify => true,
-	    :lists => ['Internal'],
-	    :notes => `git log -n 1`
-	end

-You can then invoke the project using the xcoder command line:

-	# Invoke the default task (deploy)
-	xcoder -r

-	# Invoke a specific task
-	xcoder -r adhoc:package

-	# Get a list of tasks
-	xcoder -T

-This is a bit of a work-in-progress and an attempt to allow projects to provide a minimal declaration of how thier artifacts should be built and where they should go.
-Integration with CI (Jenkins, for example) or just running locally from the command line should be simple.

 ## Example Usage

 You will need to install the gem: